EWouters/pydgilib/docs/index.rst

 Disclaimer
 ==========

-Atmel® is a trademark of Microchip Technology, which is not affiliated with the makers of this product.
+Atmel® is a trademark of  Atmel Corporation, which is not affiliated with the makers of this product.
-Atmel Studio and DGILib are products of Microchip Technology.
+Atmel Studio and DGILib are products of Atmel Corporation.